prem1310/Quiz-Application/README.md

 * **Java Development Kit (JDK):** Version 8 or higher is recommended.
 * **Maven:** Download and install Maven from [https://maven.apache.org/download.cgi](https://maven.apache.org/download.cgi).
-* **(Likely) Database:** If the application uses a database, ensure it is installed and running (e.g., MySQL).
+* **Database:** If the application uses a database, ensure it is installed and running (e.g., MySQL).
 You might need to create a database schema and user for the application.

 ## Setup and Installation